dhis2/climate-tools/README.md

 ## Versions

 This educational website is updated periodically to include new contents or bug fixes.
-Each version of the site is pinned to specific dependencies to ensure reproducibility.
-You can run the notebooks locally.
+Each version of the site is pinned to specific dependencies to ensure reproducibility:

-- **v2025.0** – Python 3.10, JupyterLab 4.x
+- **v2025.0** – Python 3.10 (not released yet)

 ## Quickstart

+You can download this repository to run the notebooks locally.
 To reproduce a specific version:

 ```bash
 git clone https://github.com/dhis2/climate-tools